numbat70/inclusion2021/_docs/accessibility/presentation-meeting.md

 ## Before the event

 - Give an agenda, explain the goal of this event, who will be attending and the expectations from the participants
-- When the event lasts more than an hour, plan for a break and announce ahead
+- When the event lasts more than an hour, plan for a break and announce it ahead
 - Ask if anyone as some special requirements, anything they might need to know before the event that is not mentioned in the agenda
-- Make sure the language used in the invitation is inclusive and make people feel safe to share anything thye might request from you
+- Make sure the language used in the invitation is inclusive and make people feel safe to share anything they might request from you
 - If online and using some specific tools, provide some guidance or tutorials for people who might not be familiar with them

 [More advice on this page when this is a physical event](#making-physical-events-accessible) (not online)